Back to blog

 Error rate by status codeSeparates overload, bugs, dependency failure, and client misuse

-CPU alone is not enough.
-An API can be unresponsive at low CPU if every worker is waiting on I/O.
+Watch in-flight work and saturation right alongside CPU.
+An API can go unresponsive at low CPU, simply because every worker is sitting and waiting on I/O.

 Practical sequence